Steve Lacy: Career

+In early 2024, Lacy performed at the touring St Jerome's Laneway Festival in Australia and New Zealand, and played headline sideshows that included two in-the-round performances at the Sydney Opera House.

 On August 15, 2025, Steve Lacy returned with his first solo single in three years, "Nice Shoes".
-The song serves as the lead single for his upcoming third studio album titled Oh Yeah?.
+The song serves as the lead single for his third studio album Oh Yeah?
+The single's release coincided with Lacy's Rolling Stone cover story, in which he revealed the album's title and discussed its creation.

+On June 3, 2026, Steve Lacy revealed the cover art for Oh Yeah?.
+The cover was photographed by filmmaker Gus Van Sant.
+On June 5, 2026, the second single from Oh Yeah?, "The Feeling", was released.
+The album was released on July 17, 2026.

+On June 26, 2026, Lacy released the album's third single, "Is It Cool?", a duet with SZA; the song debuted at number 52 on the Billboard Hot 100.
+Oh Yeah?, which also features guest appearances by Erykah Badu and Cecile Believe, received generally favorable reviews, holding a weighted average score of 72 out of 100 on the review aggregator Metacritic based on seven critics.
+Jeff Ihaza of Rolling Stone wrote that the record cemented Lacy's status as one of the leading pop auteurs of his generation, while Pitchfork offered a more mixed assessment.
+Commercially, the album opened at number 14 on the Billboard 200 with 33,000 album-equivalent units, and entered the top five of Billboard's Top R&B Albums chart.
+To promote the album, Lacy scheduled a run of tour dates across Asia during the summer of 2026, including headline festival slots at Summer Sonic in Japan and Lalala Festival in Indonesia.

 Artistry

 In an interview with The Fader, Lacy cited Thundercat, Erykah Badu, Black Moth Super Rainbow, Pharrell Williams and the Neptunes as some of his biggest influences, also mentioning Prince as his dream collaborator.
 Lacy has also listed Weezer, Paramore, and Jimi Hendrix as major influences on his sound.
 Makeda Sandford of Saint Heron described his sound as "an electrifying yet smooth... playful depiction of beachy funk, rock 'n roll-sprinkled soul."
 Jonah Bromwich of Pitchfork said he "sparkles with classic Southern California funk and soul."
 He has also stated that one of his biggest influences, in regard to production, is Mac DeMarco.
 Lacy has said that he is most comfortable writing about topics regarding love and dating, and describes his musical sound to be like the tartan fabric 'plaid'.